 Q. 2.
 Using properties of determinants, prove the following:

 Q. 4.
 Form the differential equation of the family of curves y = a sin (x + b), where a and b are arbitrary constants.

 Solve the following differential equation:

 Q. 16.
-Using matrices, solve the following system of linear equations:
+Using matrices, solve the following systern of equations:

 SECTION – B

 Q. 20.
 Using vectors, prove that the line segment joining the mid-point of non-parallel sides of a trapezium is parallel to the base and is equal to half the sum of the parallel sides.